What is Lumbar Spinal Stenosis?

 Lumbar spinal stenosis is a leading cause of pain, disability and loss of independence in older adults.
 It is usually caused by age-related arthritic narrowing of the spinal canals where nerves exit the spine travelling to the lower back and legs.
 This narrowing can cause compression of the spinal nerves leading to low back and leg pain, numbness, weakness, and reduced ability to stand and walk.

 Decompression surgery to remove the bone and ligaments around the stenosis is an option for patients with severe symptoms.
-However, effective treatments for patients with mild and moderate symptoms have not been established.
+However, effective treatments for patients with mild and moderate symptoms have been established in the following study:

 In an award-winning study Ammendolia and Chow demonstrated the effectiveness of the Spinemobility Boot Camp Program for Lumbar Spinal Stenosis©.